eldr-rb/eldr/README.md

 - [The Mailing List](https://groups.google.com/forum/#!forum/eldr-ruby) For questions that aren't a bug or feature request
 - [The examples folder](https://github.com/eldr/eldr/tree/master/examples) in this repo has full runnable versions of the quickstart's examples
 - [Issues](https://github.com/eldr/eldr/issues) on this repo for bug reports and feature requests
-- [The Wiki](https://github.com/eldr/eldr/wiki) has a FAQ and links to projects using Eldr
+- [The Wiki](https://github.com/eldr/eldr/wiki) has a FAQ and links to projects using Eldrg
-- [Build Your Own Sinatra](): A complete book on building micro ruby frameworks.
-  If you like this README you'll like the book, they are by the same guy ;)
 - And of course checkout the GitHub org [eldr/](https://github.com/eldr) for all the Eldr gems.

 ## Contributing